Why Hillary Lost The Elections

 Hillary is no saint either.
 Benghazi, isis, e-mails and her history of corruption is high enough for her to be a hated candidate.
 2016 election was about who is hated less.
 Hillary is visibly hated less but some hated her to an extent.
 Susan Sarandon mentioned in an interview that she would rather sacrifice chances of Trump winning the election than to vote for Hillary.
 Plus during the 2008 race, Obama himself added enough insult to injury calling out to her role in silencing rumors surrounding her husband’s alleged sexual relations and other corrupt deeds.

 #4 We can’t rule out misogyny

-Maybe the idea of a woman succeeding an African American was too much for white supremacists.
-But Hillary’s chances were lost due to the electorate college.
-At the end of the day, if there was no electorate college system and it were up to the people then we will be saying “Madame president”.
+Maybe the idea of a woman succeeding an African American was too much for the white supremacists.
+But, Hillary’s chances were lost due to the electorate college.
+If there was no electorate college system and if it was up to the people then we will be saying “Madame President”.

 It is very difficult to not hate Hillary but it is also difficult to not admire her.
 She got back up after being knocked down several times, whether it is in her personal life or political career.
 During that campaign, she was the champion for many young girls who could finally say, “yes, now I can do it”.
 She should be appreciated and thanked for that.